pianoz/InteractivityFinalP/README.md

 ## Software Setup (UI)
 1. Install node.js: https://nodejs.org/
-2. Clone this repository.
-3. Navigate to the directory containing the product and install necessary packages.
+3. Navigate to the directory containing the project and install necessary packages.
 `npm install`
 4. Determine which port Arduino is communicating on.
 This will vary depending on what OS you are using.
 Afterwards, update the absolute path into `config.json`.
    ```